 The NG-RAN determination whether the GFBR, the PDB and the PER can be fulfilled or not, is done under consideration of the QoS parameters Averaging Window and MDBV (for a GBR QoS Flow using the Delay-critical resource type), which are either provided explicitly as part of the QoS profile or implicitly via the standardized 5QI QoS characteristics defined in clause 5.7.4.

 The SMF shall only enable Notification control when the QoS Notification Control parameter is set in the PCC rule (received from the PCF) that is bound to the QoS Flow.
-The Notification control parameter is signalled to the NG-RAN as part of the QoS profile.5.7.2.4.1a Notification Control without Alternative QoS Profiles
+The Notification control parameter is signalled to the NG-RAN as part of the QoS profile.

+If the NG-RAN has received the PDU Set QoS parameters PSDB and PSER for UL and/or DL (as described in clause 5.7.7) and PDU Set QoS handling is applied in the respective direction(s), the NG-RAN uses the PSDB and PSER instead of the PDB and PER in the respective direction(s) for the actions described in clauses 5.7.2.4, 5.7.2.4.1, 5.7.2.4.1a, 5.7.2.4.1b, 5.7.2.4.2 and 5.7.2.4.3.

+5.7.2.4.1a Notification Control without Alternative QoS Profiles

 If, for a given GBR QoS Flow, Notification control is enabled and the NG-RAN determines that the GFBR, the PDB or the PER of the QoS profile cannot be fulfilled, NG-RAN shall send a notification towards SMF that the "GFBR can no longer be guaranteed".
 Furthermore, the NG-RAN shall keep the QoS Flow (i.e. while the NG-RAN is not fulfilling the requested QoS profile for this QoS Flow), unless specific conditions at the NG-RAN require the release of the NG-RAN resources for this GBR QoS Flow, e.g. due to Radio link failure or RAN internal congestion.
 The NG-RAN should try to fulfil the GFBR, the PDB and the PER of the QoS profile again.